nrsantamaria/adaa-tournament/README.md

 * As a user, I'd like to visit a page to see a list of all dodgeball teams.
 * As a user, I'd like to click a team's entry in the list to visit their profile page, which should include more details about them.
-* As a user, I'd like the option to visit an "About" page that explains what the association and tournament is, and what they do.
+* As a user, I'd like the option to visit an "About" page that explains what the tournament is, and what they do.
 * As a user, I'd like all data persisted in a database, so it's always there when I need it.
-* As a user, I'd like to filter the list of users by their particular role in the group, or some other information/category.
-(For instance, a club may have a treasurer, president, and/or secretary.
-A sports team may have a goalie, forward, or striker, a book club may have founders and attendees.
-You're also welcome to filter by something other than role, if it's more relevant to your project.)
+* As a user, I'd like to filter the list of teams by their rank.
 * As an administrator, I want to add new users to the association.
 (User authentication is not required).
 * As an administrator, I want to edit user profiles, in case I make a mistake, or need to update their details.
 * As an administrator, need the option to delete a team, in case they leave the association.